alex-courtis/wideriver/README.md

 `--smart-gaps` automatically hides the gaps when there is only one view or monocle layout.

 `--border-width-smart-gaps` the border width for when smart gaps hides the gaps, excluding monocle layout.
+For a seamless experience, set this to the same value as `--border-width-monocle`

      ----------------------------------------------------------
     | o    o    o    o    o    o    o    o    o    o    o    o |